 Sexual harassment can also result when a person having authority or power in a work or academic environment takes advantage of his/her position to make or imply unwanted sexual suggestions or demands upon another.

 Academic harassment is any offensive, malicious, or unfair comment or behavior by a person in a position of power that causes another person to suffer a loss or to perceive they have suffered a loss of their independence and/or personal dignity.
-Academic harassment violates the rights of an individual to study, perform research, or work within the university community.
+Academic harassment violates the rights of an individual to study, perform research, within the university community.

 The university's advisors have been trained and are qualified to give advice regarding matters of harassment.
 You may contact the advisor of your choice.
 Please find the list of advisors and their contact information.
 Advisors may be contacted directly in person or by letter, phone, or email.